kewalaka/terraform-azure-starter-template/README.md

 * Copy the pipelines & environments folder to your project
 * Optionally, copy the contents of the root folder and you've got a basic pre-configured starting point for the root module.
 * In Azure DevOps, create an AzureRM service connection.
-* Specify basic environment parameters in pipelines\variables\dev.jobs.vars.yml
+* Specify basic environment parameters in [/pipelines/variables/dev.jobs.vars.yml](/pipelines/variables/dev.jobs.vars.yml)
-* In Azure DevOps, register a new pipeline pointing to pipelines\terraform.pipeline.yml
+* In Azure DevOps, register a new pipeline pointing to [/pipelines/terraform.pipeline.yml](/pipelines/terraform.pipeline.yml) - the entry point for the pipeline.

 Start adding Terraform code!